-Many real estate buyers do not feel having his/her agent matters.
-After all, the buyer’s agent receives a commission, much the same way as a traditional seller’s agent is paid.
+Many real estate buyers do not feel having his/her own buyer’s agent matters.
+After all, a buyer’s agent is paid a commission, the same as the listing agent.
 This does not tell the whole story, however.
-We would like to clear up any misconceptions regarding compensation and assure you that an exclusive buyer’s agent owes a fiduciary duty only to the buyer, representing his/her best interests.
+We discuss the misconceptions of a buyer’s agent and their duty and responsibility to the buyer.
+An exclusive buyer’s agent owes a fiduciary duty solely to the buyer, representing his/her best interests 100% of the time.

-While a buyer’s agent receives a commission, as with any other agent, this is built into the purchase price.
-When the seller is discussing price with the listing agent/company, he/she is factoring in the 4%-6% sales commission.
+The buyer’s agent is paid a commission, as with any other agent, this is built into the purchase price.
+When the seller is discussing price with the listing agent/company, he/she is factoring in the 5%-6% sales commission.
 As a buyer, you do not pay any extra fees.
-What does this mean?
-You are paying the commission regardless, whether or not you choose to having representation.

 How about I represent myself?